nikotamajapan/nikotamajapan/README.md

 - 👋 Hi, I’m @nikotamajapan
 - 👀 I’m interested in workout travel zumba diving ukulele
-- 🌱 I’m currently learning Django Python
+- 🌱 I’m currently learning Django Python AWS
-- 📫 How to reach me ... nikotamajapan@gmail.com

 <!---
 nikotamajapan/nikotamajapan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.